-- (2) A debt counsellor who receives an application in terms of subsection (1), must- - (a) investigate the circumstances of the debt re-arrangement; and - (b) either- - (i) issue a clearance certificate in the prescribed form if the consumer has fully satisfied all the obligations under every credit agreement that was subject to the debt rearrangement order or agreement, in accordance with that order or agreement; or - (ii) refuse to issue a clearance certificate, in any other case. - (3) If a debt counsellor refuses to issue a clearance certificate contemplated in subsection (2)(b)(i) the consumer may apply to the Tribunal to review that decision, and if the Tribunal is satisfied that the consumer is entitled to the certificate in terms of subsection (2)(b)(i), the Tribunal may order the debt counsellor to issue a clearance certificate to the consumer. - (4) A consumer to whom a clearance certificate is issued in terms of this section may file a certified copy of that certificate with the national register established in terms of section 69 or any credit bureau. - (5) Upon receiving a copy of a clearance certificate, a credit bureau, or the national credit register, must expunge from its records- - (a) the fact that the consumer was subject to the relevant debt re-arrangement order or agreement; - (b) any information relating to any default by the consumer that may have- - (i) precipitated the debt re-arrangement; or - (ii) been considered in making the debt re-arrangement order or agreement; and - (c) any record that a particular credit agreement was subject to the relevant debt rearrangement order or agreement. - (6) Upon receiving a copy of a court order rescinding any judgment, a credit bureau must expunge from its records all information relating to that judgment. - (7) Failure by a credit bureau to comply with a notice issued in terms of section 55, in relation to this section, is an offence.
+(2) A debt counsellor must for the purposes of the demonstration envisaged in subsection (1)(b), apply such measures as may be prescribed.

+(3) If a debt counsellor decides not to issue or fails to issue a clearance certificate as contemplated in subsection (1), the consumer may apply to the Tribunal to review that decision, and if the Tribunal is satisfied that the consumer is entitled to the certificate in terms of subsection (1), the Tribunal may order the debt counsellor to issue a clearance certificate to the consumer.

+- (4) (a) A debt counsellor must within seven days after the issuance of the clearance certificate, file a certified copy of that certificate, with the national register established in terms of section 69 of this Act and all registered credit bureaux. - (b) If the debt counsellor fails to file a certified copy of a clearance certificate as contemplated in subsection (1), a consumer may file a certified copy of such certificate with the National Credit Regulator and lodge a complaint against such debt counsellor with the National Credit Regulator.

+- (5) Upon receiving a copy of a clearance certificate, a credit bureau, or the national credit register, must expunge from its records- - (a) the fact that the consumer was subject to the relevant debt re-arrangement order or agreement; - (b) any information relating to any default by the consumer that may have- - (i) precipitated the debt re-arrangement; or - (ii) been considered in making the debt re-arrangement order or agreement; and - (c) any record that a particular credit agreement was subject to the relevant debt rearrangement order or agreement. - (6) Upon receiving a copy of a court order rescinding any judgment, a credit bureau must expunge from its records all information relating to that judgment. - (7) Failure by a credit bureau to comply with a notice issued in terms of section 55, in relation to this section, is an offence.